-Apache Jena is an open source Java framework for building semantic web and linked data applications from RDF data.
-The official website provides a detailed tutorial on how to use this framework with a quick introduction to RDF specification.
+Apache Jena is an open-source Java framework for building semantic web and linked data applications from RDF data.
+It provides an API to extract data from and write to RDF graphs.

 2.2.
 PowerLoom Knowledge Representation and Reasoning System

-d3web is an open source reasoning engine for developing, testing and applying problem-solving knowledge onto a given problem situation, with many algorithms already included.
-The official website provides a quick introduction to the platform with many examples and documentation.
+d3web is an open-source reasoning engine for developing, testing, and applying problem-solving knowledge onto a given problem situation, with many algorithms already included.

 3. Neural Networks

-Deeplearning4j is a deep learning library for JVM but it also provides API for neural network creation.
-The official website provides many tutorials and simple theoretical explanations for deep learning and neural networks.
+Deeplearning4j is a deep learning library for the JVM, and it also provides an API for neural network creation.

 4. Natural Language Processing